SUMMER 2015 COURSE OFFERING

 The Beijing Center, China

-Classes are daily in the morning from 9-12 and the afternoon is reserved for site visits and attractions.
+Classes are held daily from 9am-12pm and the afternoons are reserved for site visits and attractions.

 Lectures at the Beijing Center will be chosen from among Chinese culture, the one-child policy and Chinese family structure, advocacy for the disabled people, peoples of China and the rapid urbanization, social issues, the Chinese spiritual world, and Chinese politics.
 Course content will include demographic and policy aging issues, families and caregiving, health and disability, intergenerational loss, informal and formal family supports, and global aging.

 Site visits will include visits to a Left-Behind Village with grandchildren and grandparents, an orphanage, a Chinese elderly community/senior center, and a Buddhist temple among others.
 Cultural tours will include the Great Wall, Tiananmen Square, and the Forbidden City.

 "China is a very large country with many diverse people and with a variety of traditions and cultural beliefs.
 I am very fortunate to have experienced this small part of their rich culture.
 It would take me staying there many years to totally understand their belief system, culture and political system.
 It was an honor and an eye-opening life experience that I wish all Americans could encounter."